wsydney76/craft-members/README.md

 composer require wsydney76/craft-members

 # tell Craft to install the plugin
-./craft plugin/install members
+craft plugin/install members
 ```

 ## Prepare

 Tbd.

-Currently, this plugin assumes that there are two sites: `en` and `de`, with `en` as primary site.
+Currently, this plugin assumes that there are two sites: `en` and `de`.

-This is the case with a fresh install of the starter.
+This is the case with a fresh installation of the starter.

 Add to `config/general.php`: